cashubtc/nuts/bonded-pol.md

 1. A newly appearing keyset has `deactivation_epoch > proposed_epoch.epoch_index`.
 2. An existing keyset's `deactivation_epoch` is unchanged.
+3. An existing keyset's `amount_keys_root` is unchanged.
+A newly appearing keyset supplies its complete, strictly amount-sorted public-key list so the covenant can reconstruct and verify the committed root.
-3. `active` cannot change from false to true.
+4. `active` cannot change from false to true.
-4. If the old keyset is inactive, the new issued MMR is exactly equal to the old issued MMR.
+5. If the old keyset is inactive, the new issued MMR is exactly equal to the old issued MMR.
-5. If `proposed_epoch.epoch_index >= deactivation_epoch`, the new keyset is inactive.
+6. If `proposed_epoch.epoch_index >= deactivation_epoch`, the new keyset is inactive.

 A bonded keyset inherits the required base-PoL `deactivation_epoch` and MUST commit at birth to: